Heat currents in qubit systems: Introduction

 In recent work we applied a field theoretical condensed matter approach to open quantum system \cite{Fogedby22}.
 Choosing a Caldeira-Leggett multi oscillator heat bath \cite{Caldeira83a,Caldeira83b} and invoking Wick's theorem we derived a Dyson equation for the transmission operator $T$ propagating the density operator according to $\rho(t)=T(t,0)\rho(0)$.
 The Dyson equation incorporating secular effects has the schematic form $T=T_0+T_0KT$, where the kernel $K$ can be determined by a an expansion in powers of the system-bath coupling in terms of Feynman diagrams.
 Finally, applying a so-called quasi particle approximation, well-known in condensed matter many body theory, we derived a master equation in the Markov approximation.
 In the field theoretical approach the Dyson equation replaces some of the physical assumptions made in the standard derivation of a master equation.
 In the Born approximation the field theoretical method basically corresponds to the Redfield equation \cite{Redfield65,Breuer06} in an energy basis.
 Whereas the trace condition is automatically satisfied, the field theoretical approach does not define a quantum channel, unless a further selection rule is imposed.
 The selection rule corresponds to the rotating wave approximation used in turning the Redfield equation into the Lindblad equation in the standard derivation \cite{Breuer06}.
 In more detail, the system operator $S^\alpha$ in an energy basis, $S^\alpha_{nn'}$, appears in a bilinear combination $S^\alpha_{nn'}S^\beta_{pp'}$ in both the Redfield and Lindblad cases.
 As discussed in \cite{Fogedby22}, the selection rule enters as a constraint on the energy transitions according to $S^\alpha_{nn'}S^\beta_{pp'}\delta(E_{nn'}+E_{pp'})$, where $E_{nn'}=E_n-E_{n'}$ is the energy associated with the transition $n\to n'$.
 In a physical interpretation the selection rule implies that the transition energies in the bilinear terms have to match.
 It is also clear that whether the selection rule imposes a constraint depends on the matrix elements $S^\alpha_{nn'}$.
 In cases where the selection rule is trivially satisfied the Redfield and Lindblad approaches yield identical density matrices.

 In the present paper we find that a Redfield approach to the case of coupled qubits does yield coherence contribution to the steady state and, moreover, gives rise to unphysical negative populations.
 In a proper Lindblad approach, corresponding to a quantum channel, the populations are positive and the heat currents are in accordance with the second law of thermodynamics.
+We note that the present general analysis included for the sake of completion has a strong overlap with the analysis in \cite{Soret22}.
 The paper is organised as follows.
 In Sec. \ref{general} we discuss i) the master equation, ii) the heat currents, and iii) the Redfield - Lindblad approaches and coherences.
 In Sec. \ref{systems} we consider i) the single qubit case and ii) the coupled-qubit case.
-In Sec. \ref{redfield} we show that a Redfield approach yield unphysical negative populations.
+In Sec. \ref{redfield} we show that a Redfield approach yields unphysical negative populations.
 In Sec. \ref{discussion} we give a brief discussion and summary.
-Details regarding the Redfield approach is deferred to Appendix \ref{appendix}
+Details regarding the Redfield approach is deferred to an Appendix \ref{appendix}